kubeops/vcluster-plugin/README.md

 This [vCluster](https://github.com/loft-sh/vcluster) plugin syncs [CAProviderClass](https://github.com/kubeops/csi-driver-cacerts) crds from the vcluster into the host cluster.

 This plugin has been forked from [loft-sh/vcluster-plugin-example](https://github.com/loft-sh/vcluster-plugin-example).
 For more information how to develop plugins in vcluster and a complete walk through, please refer to the [official vcluster docs](https://www.vcluster.com/docs/v0.19/advanced-topics/plugins-overview).
+You can find additional examples [here](https://github.com/loft-sh/vcluster-sdk/tree/main/examples).

 ### Using the Plugin